cydrollinger/inertial-sensor/README.md

 **NOTE:**
  This design has been tested and functions as specified.
 The design is provided gratis, so, please think critically while utilizing and or redesigning.
-Open electronic circuitry can be dangerous due to easily shorting circuits generating immediate and intense heat resulting in fire.
+Open electronic circuitry can be dangerous due to easily shorting circuits which can generate immediate and intense heat resulting in fire.
 Conversation is welcome to improve this design and repository, but, be advised ER is a professional design house and monetary compensation is required for additional work toward this design enabling your success.